-Down syndrome, also known as Trisomy 21, is caused by an extra chromosome 21 in each cell of the body.
-It is seen in one per 800 births, and usually occurs in women without a family history of genetic abnormalities.
-It is the most common genetic cause for mental retardation in this country, and can also lead to certain birth defects.
+Down syndrome, also known as trisomy 21, is caused by an extra copy of chromosome 21 in each cell of the body.
+It is seen in one per 800 births, and it usually occurs in women without a family history of genetic abnormalities.
+It is the most common genetic cause of mental retardation in this country, and it can also lead to certain birth defects.

 In the past, the only method available for identifying women at higher risk for having a baby with Down syndrome was "advanced maternal age," which was defined as a mother who was 35 years old or greater.
-However, by using this cut-off, only 30% of all Down syndrome cases could be detected.
+However, by using this cutoff value, only 30% of all Down syndrome cases could be detected.

-There is screening option available to you which can increase the detection of Down syndrome to 90%.
+A screening option is available that can increase the detection rate for Down syndrome to 90%.
 It is called a sequential screen.
-This test will not tell you if the baby does or does not have Down syndrome, but it will give you a more accurate estimation of your risk compared to using your age alone.
-The sequential screen will also detect 90% of fetuses with Trisomy 18, another serious chromosomal abnormality, as well as 80% of neural tube defects such as spina bifida.
+This test will not tell you if the baby does or does not have Down syndrome, but it will give you a more accurate estimation of your risk compared with using your age alone.
+The sequential screen will also detect 90% of fetuses with trisomy 18, another serious chromosomal abnormality, and 80% of neural tube defects, such as spina bifida.

 A sequential screen is a two-part test.
-The first part involves an ultrasound examination between 11 and 14 weeks to measure the thickness of the back of the baby's neck (nuchal translucency), along with a finger prick blood test.
+The first part involves an ultrasound examination performed between 11 and 14 weeks to measure the thickness of the back of the baby's neck (nuchal translucency), along with a finger prick blood test.
 If the preliminary result indicates an increased risk, you will be notified and offered additional testing.
-If the preliminary result is reassuring, you will be asked to complete the second part of the test, which is ideally performed at 16 to 18 weeks, and requires a blood sample from your arm.
+If the preliminary result is reassuring, you will be asked to complete the second part of the test, which is ideally performed at 16 to 18 weeks and requires a blood sample.

-After the second part is completed, you will be given a final result, which takes into account your age and the results from the first and second parts of the test.
+After the second part is completed, you will be given a final result, which takes into account your age and the results of the first and second parts of the test.

-The sequential screen has a very high detection of Down syndrome (90%), but it requires that you complete both parts of the screen.
+The sequential screen has a very high rate of detection of Down syndrome (90%), but it requires that you complete both parts of the screen.

 In 3.5% of normal pregnancies, the sequential screen will come back positive for Down syndrome.
-This is known as the false positive rate.
+This is known as the false-positive rate.
 In the vast majority of cases (about 90%), women with a positive screen will not have a baby with Down syndrome.
-If the sequential screen does come back positive (either in the first or second trimester), you will be offered genetic counseling to discuss your specific risks, and you will be offered additional screening or diagnostic testing (see amniocentesis, CVS, and NIPT below).
+If the sequential screen does come back positive (in either the first or second trimester), you will be offered genetic counseling to discuss your specific risks, and you will be offered additional screening or diagnostic testing (see discussion of amniocentesis, CVS, and NIPT).

 For women presenting for screening after 14 weeks, a quad screen can still be offered.
-This is a blood test at 16 to
+This is a blood test at 16 to 21 weeks that has an 80% detection rate for Down syndrome.

-21 weeks that has an 80% detection rate for Down syndrome.
 It is important to remember that all of these screening tests are optional.
-You may decline screening if you would not have a diagnostic test for a positive screen, would not terminate a Down syndrome pregnancy, or simply wish not to be tested.
+You may decline screening if you would not have a diagnostic test if you have a positive screen, would not terminate a Down syndrome pregnancy, or simply wish not to be tested.

 As stated by the American College of Obstetricians and Gynecologists (ACOG), all women have the option to have invasive testing by CVS or amniocentesis.
-Unlike the sequential screen, CVS and amniocentesis are diagnostic tests which will give you a definite answer but are associated with a small risk of miscarriage.
+Unlike the sequential screen, CVS and amniocentesis are diagnostic tests that will give you a definite answer but are associated with a small risk of miscarriage.

-For any patient considering diagnostic testing, you will need to speak with a genetic counselor first to discuss the risks and benefits of this testing.
+Any patient who is considering diagnostic testing will need to speak with a genetic counselor first to discuss the risks and benefits.